*Post was last updated on February 26, 2021

 #2: Touring Plans (Website and App)

-I discovered the touringplans.com website only about four years ago.
+I discovered the touringplans.com website several years ago.
 It has completely changed the way that I think about and plan our Disney trips.
 This website offers valuable Disney planning information for free, but in order to access their crowd calendar and individual touring plans you have to pay a subscription fee.
-As of today, the fee is $15.95 for Disney World alone and an additional $5.95 to add on Universal Studios.
+The fee is $17.95 for Disney World alone and an additional $6.95 to add on Universal Studios.
 You can save 50% on this if you purchase their guide book (which I discuss below).

 I love having a specific plan instead of wandering aimlessly from ride-to-ride.
 The Touringplans.com website claims to save users upwards of four hours of waiting in line each day.
 And the best part is that they have an app.
 So, while you are in the park if a ride is closed or you fall behind schedule, you just click the update button to refresh your plan.
 We generally do this several times each day.